 I have always been very handy and motivated—naturally I took lead in coordination of the build out.
 We did what we could on our own and hired contractors for the essential pieces: plumbing, electrical, things that needed someone with the proper skills.
 It has turned out pretty amazing so far.

-NP: Any advice for startup breweries?
+NAN: Any advice for startup breweries?

-CD: Before you even dream of opening up a brewery, work in a brewery.
+CHRIS: Before you even dream of opening up a brewery, work in a brewery.
 That’s the biggest mistake I’ve seen.
 A lot of people think opening a brewery will be awesome because they think they just get to brew beer with their friends.
 It is nothing like that whatsoever.

 If you have the guts to open up a brewery and make this your profession, volunteer to do some grunt work at a brewery for a few months before you even start planning.